EmoinLanyu/test-results/README.md

 ## Overall Summary

 In conclusion, from the tests we learnt that zonal partial outages could cause severe performance issues to some services.
-Though a well designed cloud native service that leverages Kubernetes features could gracefully handle some outages and fail over when necessary, it is still difficult for them to solve the problems in certain scenarios (e.g. when intermittent failures happen).
-Moreover, for many services, especially the legacy applications, it is not easy to quickly become "cloud native", and they can not handle zonal partial outages well by themselves.
+Though a well designed cloud native service that leverages Kubernetes features could gracefully handle some outages and fail over when necessary, it is still difficult for them to solve the problems in certain scenarios (e.g. when [intermittent failures happen](#kube-apiserver-with-etcd-cluster)).
+Moreover, for many services, especially the legacy applications, it is not easy to quickly become "cloud native" and trigger automated failovers by themselves.
 For these services, a forced and controlled[1] Global Failover could mitigate the issues quickly.

 *[1] To be more specific about "control", in addition to draining the nodes in the unhealthy zone, some services might need to carry out extra operations before we apply network isolation.
-This is where a webhook / callback, prepared by corresponding service team, kicks in that we could call before starting our workflow during a Global Failover.*
+This is where a webhook / callback, prepared by corresponding service team, could kick in that we could call before starting our workflow during a Global Failover.*

 ## Performance Test Result Chart